kubedb/docs/docs/guides/mysql/custom-rbac/using-custom-rbac.md

 # Using Custom RBAC resources

 KubeDB (version 0.13.0 and higher) supports finer user control over role based access permissions provided to a MySQL instance.
-This tutorial will show you how to use KubeDB to run MySQL database with custom RBAC resources.
+This tutorial will show you how to use KubeDB to run MySQL instance with custom RBAC resources.

 ## Before You Begin